- Mieh Mieh camp was established in 1954 south of Saida.

 Mieh Mieh Camp

-The ongoing Syria crisis has also led to an influx of Syrian refugees and Palestinian Refugees from Syria (PRS) in the camp.
+The ongoing Syria crisis has also led to an influx of both Syrian and Palestine refugees displaced from Syria into the camp.

 REFUGEE CAMPS IN Lebanon